dxcloud/radio-state-monitor/Demo_v2/StateMonitor/README.md

 --------------------------------------------------------------------------------

+The unit of the timestamp depend on which kind of Counter used.
+There are 3
+types:
+* `CounterMicro32C`
+* `Counter32khz32C`
+* `CounterMilli32C`

-The unit of the timestamp can be configured by using one of the following flags in the Makefile:
+The type of the Counter can be configured by using one of the following flags in the Makefile:
-* `COUNTER_MICRO_ENABLED`: microsecond Counter
+* `COUNTER_MICRO_ENABLED`: to use microsecond Counter
-* `COUNTER_32KHZ_ENABLED`: 32kHz Counter
+* `COUNTER_32KHZ_ENABLED`: to use 32kHz Counter

-Notice that whether none of the above flags is defined, a millisecond Counter is used instead.
+Notice that whether none of the above flags is set, the millisecond Counter is used instead.
-Prefer millisecond Counter or 32kHz Counter to microsecond Counter, that is because lines of output could be cut short before being fully printed when microsecond Counter is used.
+Prefer millisecond Counter or 32kHz Counter to microsecond Counter, that is because several lines of output could be cut short before being fully printed when microsecond Counter is used.

 --------------------------------------------------------------------------------

 The module `StateMonitorP` is implemented with a **ring buffer**.
-The buffer is used for printing and writting.
-The size of the buffer is defined by `RING_BUFFER_SIZE`, this size is configurable by specifying the proper `CFLAGS` option in your Makefile, nethertheless you cannot use more than 256 elements.
-The default size is limited to 32 elements.
+The buffer is used both for printing and writting.
+The size of the buffer is defined by `RING_BUFFER_SIZE`, the size is configurable by specifying the proper `CFLAGS` option in your Makefile, nethertheless the size cannot exceed 256, and the default size is limited to 32 elements.
-Notice that each element is 5 bytes long (4 bytes for timestamp and 1 byte for radio state).
-When you notice that some radio states is not printed, try to increase the size of the buffer.
+Two ring buffers are used, one for timestamp (4 bytes per element) and the other for radio state (1 byte per element).
-The reason of using ring buffer is because `printf` is a slow operation compared to the writting operation.
-So whether the radio events are triggered too often and too fast, the printing task is not able to print out all changes.
+The reason of using ring buffers is because the printing operation is a too slow compared to the writting operation.
+So, the printing function is not able to print out all lines when numerous radio events are triggered is a short period.
+Moreover, because of **data structure alignment**, two buffers are used instead of one buffer of structure containing both timestamp and radio state.
+In the case of structure, 6 bytes is used instead 5 bytes (+1 padding byte).

 ## Usage

-UDPEcho is a simple application for testing this functionality.
+UDPEcho is a simple application that could be used for testing debugging mode.

-In the file *UDPEchoC.nc*, comment every lines where `SerialPrintfC`, `PrintfC` or `SerialStartC` appear.
+First, comment each line where `SerialPrintfC`, `PrintfC` or `SerialStartC` appears in *UDPEchoC.nc*.
-Since the component `StateMonitorC` has already included `PrintfC` and `SerialStartC`, you do not need to declare them again.
+Since the component `StateMonitorC` has already included `PrintfC` and `SerialStartC`, no need to declare them again.
-Then, just declare the component `StateMonitorC` is enough.
+Then, just include the component `StateMonitorC` in the same file.

 ```
 configuration UDPEchoC {